AppWorkshop/meteor-raix-push-config/README.md

 'Quick' config of raix:push for android and iOS.
 This package sets up some sensible server and client code, and allows you to configure it using (overrideable) ```settings.json```.

+It also automatically selects your development or production pem/certs based on the NODE_ENV environment setting.

 ### Instructions

 1. Ensure you have [fastlane tools] installed.